 Won’t documentation slow us down with red tape?

 Good docs speed decisions up.
 Keep policies clear, approvals visible, and acknowledgments simple.
-Your north star: “Can my team act faster without DMing HR?”
+The north star: can my team act faster without DMing HR?

 Do we start with policies or procedures?